 - A third purchaser, who recently implemented a chronic kidney disease prevention and management program, recruited a few members with a history of high-cost claims, knowing they would immediately benefit from the program’s clinical aspects.
 This targeted recruitment helped deliver financial savings to the employer.

 - Finally, another purchaser has employees sign an annual pledge to become familiar with a component of its benefits program.
 This purchaser also works with managers “on the ground” at its various locations to champion its behavioral health benefit among its workforce.

-The digital health explosion has left many employers wondering how to prioritize which bright, shiny new solution to chase, how to discern which solutions are really fool’s gold, and how to get the most from an existing program.
+The digital health explosion has left many employers wondering how to prioritize which bright, shiny new product to chase, how to discern which products are really fool’s gold, and how to get the most from an existing program.